JavlonAbdumannopovv/react-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

-227. ### What rules need to be followed for hooks?
+227. ### What are the rules needs to follow for hooks?

      You need to follow two rules in order to use hooks,